 Taking place over several weeks in October and November, (though officially celebrated the day after Halloween) South Broadway celebrates the tradition of the Day of the Dead with altars, an art market, and live entertainment.
 The community celebration features family activities, food face painting, and Dia festivities.

-With over 20 different galleries throughout the city participating, at no cost you can choose which ones to visit to find out what's happening with guilds, individual artists, and ongoing shows.
+With over 20 different galleries throughout the city participating in the First Friday ARTScrawl, you can choose which ones to visit at no cost to find out what's happening with guilds, individual artists, and ongoing shows.

 The annual Scandinavian Festival features Scandinavian folk art, jewelry, cookies, kids' crafts Scandinavian dancing and more.
 You're sure to that perfect gift for the upcoming holidays.

 Southwest Bacon Fest

 The annual Southwest Bacon Fest takes place at the Balloon Fiesta Park.
 There will be over 50 of Albuquerque's chefs cooking up bacon treats, live music, bacon eating contests, a bacon poetry contest and fun for the kids.
 Tickets include admission to the Festival and the Balloon Museum.
 Bacon ice cream, anyone?

 There are a good many events in the Albuquerque area to honor veterans.
 Find out about the various ways to honor veterans in this guide to events and ceremonies.